vanderwijk/custom-post-widget/readme.txt

 = My social sharing plugin adds buttons to all the Custom Post Widget areas =

 If your social media sharing plugin adds buttons to the widget areas you could check the 'Do not apply content filters' checkbox.
 Note that when this is done, WordPress will also stop adding paragraph tags to your text, so use this setting with caution.
-It is much better to ask the developer of the social media sharing buttons plugin to correctly use the content filters (see http://pippinsplugins.com/playing-nice-with-the-content-filter/).
+It is much better to ask the developer of the social media sharing buttons plugin to correctly use the content filters (see http://pippinsplugins.com/playing-nice-with-the-content-filter/ for more information on this).
+If you are embedding your content block with the shortcode, add the following: `suppress_content_filters="yes"`

 = The title and featured image are not displayed when using the shortcode =

 Currently the shortcode function only outputs the post content of the content block, future support for displaying the title and/or the attached featured image is being considered.

+= I have a feature request =

+Please post your feature request on [the support forum](https://wordpress.org/support/plugin/custom-post-widget) These new features are on the to-do list:

+* Display the content block featured image when using the shortcode
+* Front-end editing of the content blocks
+* Display shortcode on content block edit screen and/or overview page similar to Contact Form 7
+* Visual Composer integration

 = How can I make advanced changes to the widget layout? =

 You can create your own widget template and upload this to your theme folder.
 See [this support topic](http://wordpress.org/support/topic/patch-custom-widget-frontends?replies=1) for more information about this feature.

+= Can I make the post type public?  =

+You can make the post type public by adding the following code to your theme's functions.php file:
+`function filter_content_block_init() {
+	$content_block_public = true;
+	return $content_block_public;
+}
+add_filter('content_block_post_type','filter_content_block_init');`

+Alternatively you can use [this third-party plugin](http://demomentsomtres.com/english/wordpress-plugins/demomentsomtres-wpbakery-visual-composer-custom-post-widget/).

 = Post ID's confuse me, can I use the post slug for embedding a content block? =

 Yes, v2.6 now gives you the option to use the content block's url slug in the shortcode.
 Use the following syntax for doing this: `[content_block slug=my-content-block]`.
 Note that if you ever change the slug of a content block, the embedding no longer works.
 Therefore I recommend using the post ID instead (which never changes).

+= Can I specify a custom class for the embedded content blocks? =

+By default the shortcode adds a div around the content block with the class content_block.
+If you like, you can change this class by adding it to the shortcode: [content_block id=198 slug=our-wordpress-plugins class=my-class]

 = How can I embed a content block in my template file using php code? =